RoleModel/BestPractices/git/merge-strategy.md

 git log --merges --oneline
 ```

-This can be especially useful pair with the `since` option to see the features merge since a date in time, such as the last time you worked on the project.
+This can be especially useful when paired with the `--since` option to see the features merged since a date in time, such as the last time you worked on the project.

 ```bash
 git log --merges --oneline --since=yesterday